amongus-pvp/ORACsolns/README.md

 this is being done in 2025 so all solutions read and write to console now

+I'm gonna start adding random problems/sets I've solved sooner or later I'll work on the todos I'm just way too lazy to refactor all the code right now

 ✅ for completed
 ❌ for uncompleted